 When asked about sealing, Gary said Premier always seals the granite as part of installation.
 But resealing is the one big disadvantage with granite.
 Still, the process is straightforward.
 He said:

 Resealing becomes necessary over time as you notice the luster begin to fade from use.
 The interval will vary based on how heavy the use is.
 Any of the home centers carry stone sealers.
-Just follow the manufacturers directions.
+Just follow the manufacturer's directions.

 Stone sealers are not inexpensive, but remember a little goes a long way.
 And the process is simple.
 Generally it's something like this: